 That being said, there are better options for insects to eat if it comes down to a survival need.

 But if you did have to eat one, you would want to kill it first and then cook it thoroughly to kill any potentially harmful bacteria.

 It is important to note the difference between poisonous and venomous here.
 Poisonous refers to ingesting something toxic, while venomous refers to the injection of an actual toxic venom.

 Many butterflies are poisonous, but none are venomous.
 The poisonous species are those that consume toxic plants.
 There are no one known species of butterfly poisonous enough to kill a human.

 Butterflies, like the Monarch, have adapted to be able to eat plants that are toxic to predators when they are a caterpillar.

 There are very venomous caterpillars and moths that could kill a human with their venom.
 They are so closely related that some species of moths can be mistaken for a butterfly.

 Do Butterflies Carry Diseases?

-One concern when eating an insect or other animal is that it may have some disease that humans could catch through consumption.
+When eating an insect or other animal, one concern is that it may have some disease that humans could catch through consumption.
 Can butterflies actually catch and spread diseases?

 Like most other animals, butterflies can catch bacterial and viral diseases and spread those to other bugs.
 They are also susceptible to parasitic ailments like worms and mites.
 However, the risk of butterflies transferring the same diseases that affect them to humans is slight.
 Most of the infections humans get from insects are from bites, and butterflies can't bite.